atomisthq/docs/docs/quick-start.md

 ```
 $ atomist workspace create
 ```
 Give your workspace a name and authenticate with GitHub.
+When you choose GitHub organizations to enable, you'll be able to get notifications about repositories in that organization, and you can choose to enable them for delivery.

 ```
 Logged in as jrday-fc using GitHub